Appointment with Death: Plot summary

-Poirot claims that he can solve the mystery within twenty-four hours simply by interviewing the suspects.
-During these interviews he establishes a timeline that seems impossible: Sarah King places the time of death considerably before the times at which various of the family members claim last to have seen the victim alive.
+Poirot, who is vacationing in Baghdad, is called in to investigate, and he claims that he can solve the mystery within twenty-four hours simply by interviewing the suspects.
+During these interviews, he establishes a timeline that seems impossible: Sarah King places the time of death considerably before the times at which various of the family members claim last to have seen the victim alive.
 Attention is focused on a hypodermic syringe that has seemingly been stolen from Dr Gerard's tent and later replaced.
 The poison administered to the victim is believed to be digitoxin, something that she already took medicinally.

 Poirot then calls for a meeting and explains how each member of the family has, in turn, discovered Mrs Boynton to be dead and, suspecting another family member, failed to report the fact.
-None of the family would have needed to murder the victim with a hypodermic, since an overdose could have been administered much more effectively in her medicine.
+None of the family would have needed to murder the victim with a hypodermic, since an overdose could have been administered much more effectively in her medicine, to which they had access.
 This places the suspicion on one of the outsiders.

 The murderer is revealed to be Lady Westholme who, prior to her marriage, had been incarcerated in the prison in which the victim was once a warden.
-It was to Lady Westholme, and not to Sarah, that Mrs Boynton had addressed that peculiar threat; the temptation to acquire a new subject to torture had been too great for her to resist.
+It was not to Sarah, but to Lady Westholme standing behind her, that Mrs Boynton had addressed that peculiar threat; the temptation to acquire a new subject to torture had been too great for her to resist.
+Lady Westholme feared that Mrs Boynton would divulge her criminal past and disrupt her political career.
 Disguised as an Arab servant, she had committed the murder and then relied upon the suggestibility of Miss Pierce to lay two pieces of misdirection that had concealed her role in the murder.
-Lady Westholme, eavesdropping in an adjoining room, overhears that her criminal history is about to be revealed to the world and commits suicide.
+Lady Westholme, eavesdropping on Poirot's summation from an adjoining room, overhears that her crime is about to be revealed to the world and commits suicide with a revolver she carried when travelling.
 The family, free at last, take up happier lives: Sarah marries Raymond; Carol marries Jefferson; and Ginevra takes up a successful career as a stage actress and marries Dr Gerard.